The compelling benefits of enameled cast iron cookware

-While traditional cast iron cookware is still the darling of many people’s kitchen.
+While traditional cast iron cookware is still the darling for many cooks.
 A growing number of home cooks and professional chefs today prefer enamel cast iron cookware instead.
-Now cooks around the world are asking “what are the benefits of enameled cast iron?”
+But what are the benefits of enameled cast iron?

-Loved by both home cooks professional chefs and an increasing number of people are finding out about the benefits of enamelware.
+An increasing number of people are finding out about the benefits of enamelware.
 This is because the design combines both visual qualities with performance.
 Enameled cast iron is available and is easily accessible on the market in an array of styles.
-However for me the French still do it best.
-Two of the most well known brands are Staub and Le Creuset.
+However, for me, the French still do it best.
+Two of the most well-known brands are Staub and Le Creuset.

 Out with the old and in with the new?

-Before we get in to the benefits of enameled cast iron I must admit I’m a huge a fan of bare cast iron.
+Before we get into the benefits of enameled cast iron, I must admit I’m a huge fan of bare cast iron.
 I have a few new and old skillets and love them.
-However I can really see why so many are choosing enameled cast-iron
+However, I can really see why so many are choosing enameled cast iron.

-Lodge Manufacturing make great skillets at very reasonable prices if you want a cheaper option.
+Lodge Manufacturing makes great skillets at very reasonable prices if you want a cheaper option.
 Enameled cookware can be very expensive.
-In fact I would still recommend a bare cast iron skillet for your first frying pan over enameled cast iron which can cost a pretty penny.
+In fact, I would still recommend a bare cast iron skillet for your first frying pan over enameled cast iron which can cost a pretty penny.
 For skillets, I would still go for a new skillet from Lodge.
 They really are so much fun to use.
-However bare cast iron may require seasoning after a while.
-One of the benefits of enameled cast iron is that you will never have to season your cast-iron.

 Seasoning cast iron cookware will give the iron cookware a semi non-stick cooking surface.
-Most people start the seasoning process by placing some fat into the pan before heating the pan to smoking point.
+Most people start the seasoning process by placing some fat into the pan before heating the pan to the smoke point.
 This process requires that you use the right kind of oil and the proper technique.
-This process is very easy but its a bit of a lost skill.
+This process is very easy, but it’s a bit of a lost skill.

-- Bare cast has a black colour while one of the benefits of enameled cast iron is that it offers a wide range of interesting colours.
+- Bare cast iron has a black color while one of the benefits of enameled cast iron is that it offers a wide range of interesting colors

 Some key benefits of enamel cast iron cookware:

 Enamel cast iron cookware can be used on a variety of heat sources.
-It can be used under a grill, in the oven or on the hob just as easily.
-Which is why it is useful for a variety of cooking elements that include induction.
+It can be used under a grill, in the oven, or on your stovetop just as easily.
+This is why it is useful for a variety of cooking elements that include induction.
 Most enamel ceramic cookware has a flat base that allows for use on an induction oven.
-Owing to technological advancements and superior designs, most manufacturers of enamel cast cookware, particularly the high-end ones such as Staub on average use updated designs and ergonomic knobs that can resist heat to temperatures of 260 degree Celsius.
+Owing to technological advancements and superior designs, most manufacturers of enamel cast cookware, particularly the high-end ones such as Staub on average use updated designs and ergonomic knobs that can resist heat to temperatures of 260 degrees Celsius.

 Enameled cast iron both spreads and retains heat very well, which allows meals to remain hot.
 If you decide to serve any meals in an enameled cast iron oven, the chances are high that the meal will remain warm throughout.
 Thermal mass is what sets apart enameled cast iron from other cookware construction materials.
 Since cast iron gives an even surround heat is also why most people prefer baking in enamel cast iron using; casserole pots and French ovens at low temperatures for slow cooking.